john-maidbot/templateplugin_point_cloud_transport/README.md

 ## 5) Dynamic Reconfiguration

 Our plugin's publisher and subscriber can also make use of dynamic reconfiguration.
-If they do, we edit the ParameterGenerator in the following files:
+If they do, we edit the ParameterGenerator appropriatelly in the following files:

 1. *cfg/Templateplugin_publisher.cfg*
 2. *cfg/Templateplugin_subscriber.cfg*

-Tutorial on how to use dynamic reconfiguration can be found at the official ROS [wiki](http://wiki.ros.org/dynamic_reconfigure/Tutorials/HowToWriteYourFirstCfgFile).
+We can make use of the dynamic reconfiguration [tutorial](http://wiki.ros.org/dynamic_reconfigure/Tutorials/HowToWriteYourFirstCfgFile) if necessary.

-## 6) Implement Publisher Functionality
+## 6) Implementing Publisher Functionality

-Implementation of your publisher should be in *src/templateplugin_publisher.cpp* within function *publish*.
+Implementation of the publisher can be located in *src/templateplugin_publisher.cpp* within function *publish*.

-The publish function should take a sensor_msgs::PointCloud2 message, compress it into you custom message format (**GobMessage**), and pass the custom message as an argument to *publish_fn()*.
+The publish function takes in a sensor_msgs::PointCloud2 message, which should be compressed and converted into our custom message format **GobMessage**.
+Once the message is ready, we pass it as an argument to *publish_fn*.

 ![publish](https://github.com/paplhjak/templateplugin_point_cloud_transport/blob/master/tutorial_images/publish.png)

-## 7) Implement Subscriber Functionality
+## 7) Implementing Subscriber Functionality

-Implementation of your subscriber should be in *src/templateplugin_subscriber.cpp* within function *internalCallback*.
+Implementation of the subscriber can be located in *src/templateplugin_subscriber.cpp* within function *internalCallback*.

-The *internalCallback* function should receive your custom message (**GobMessage**), decompress it into sensor_msgs::PointCloud2 and pass a shared pointer to the point cloud as an argument to *user_cb()*.
+The *internalCallback* function takes in our custom message format **GobMessage**, which should be decompressed and converted into sensor_msgs::PointCloud2.
+Once the point cloud message is ready, we pass a shared pointer to it as an argument to *user_cb*.

 ![internalcallback](https://github.com/paplhjak/templateplugin_point_cloud_transport/blob/master/tutorial_images/internalcallback.png)

 ## 8) Description of Plugin

+Before we distribute our plugin, it is important that we fill in all the necessary information about it.

-template_plugins.xml add description of publisher and subscriber package.xml add description, author, url, email, etc.
+In template_plugins.xml, make sure to provide brief description of both the publisher and subscriber our plugin uses.

+In package.xml, first change the description tag and maintainer tags.
+These are required and important tags for the package.xml because they lets others know who to contact about the package.
+At least one maintainer is required, but you can have many if you like.
+The name of the maintainer goes into the body of the tag, but there is also an email attribute that should be filled out.

+Next fill in the license tag, which is also required.
+Finally fill in the dependencies tags.

 ## 9) Update Name of Files

-Change names of files:
-1) Templateplugin -> Goblin
-2) templateplugin -> goblin
+The last required step is to rename files in the project.
+For this, replace any instances of **Templateplugin** with **Goblin** etc.

+For example templateplugin_subscriber.cpp should be renamed to goblin_subscriber.cpp amd TemplatepluginPublisher.cfg should be renamed to Goblin.cfg .